October 5, 2025

 At Docxster, we’ve seen how modern AI no longer runs OCR, layout, and interpretation as separate steps.

 Previously, OCR would read documents line by line.
-Then the layout would break the page into blocks so OCR could work section by section.
+Then layout would break the page into blocks so OCR could work section by section.
 Finally, intelligence would interpret what those blocks meant before giving you the output.

 Now, all of that happens in one step—the extraction step.
 And because intelligence is built in, the platform not only pulls the data but also understands the context behind it.